Farm Equipment Injury Compensation Claims

-Another survey commissioned in 2014 by the European Union Occupational Safety and Health Agency (in collaboration with the HSE) identified there was a risk of accidents from machines or hand tools in 80% of workplaces within that sector.
+The European Union Occupational Safety and Health Agency (EU-OSHA) identified a risk of accidents from machinery or hand tools in 80% of farming workplaces.

 What are the risks associated with defective farm equipment?

 Farm vehicles with poorly maintained brakes, axles, wheels or tyres may roll-over, with serious consequences for the driver and any colleagues.